De L'Europe Info

 Recommendations for sightseeing nearby

-As a guest at De L’Europe Amsterdam, there are plenty of activities and sightseeing opportunities to take advantage of.
+There are plenty of activities and sightseeing opportunities to take advantage of.
 I highly recommend a canal cruise – it’s a fantastic way to see the city differently.

 If you’re interested in history, don’t miss out on visiting Dam Square, just a 10-minute walk from the hotel.
 This historic square is home to several notable buildings, including the Royal Palace of Amsterdam.